The Ten Best Selling Songs in Austria in 2004

 1 Dragostea Din Tei - O-Zone

-"Dragostea din tei" didn't need YouTube to become an insanely huge hit over here.
-I still recall this song having been everywhere in 2004, and I loved it back then.
-And still today, this is much fun.
-When a song's chorus, bridge AND verses are instantly recognizable, you won.
+"Dragostea Din Tei" didn't need YouTube to become an insanely huge hit over here.
+I still recall this song being everywhere in 2004, and I loved it back then.
+Even today, it is still so much fun.
+When a song's chorus, bridge, and verses are instantly recognizable, you have a winner.

 Peak position: 1